mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 [Bertrand Meyer](https://amzn.to/3eSkKXx){:target="_blank"} coined the principle, suggesting that we should build software to be extendable without touching its current code implementation.

+But there are situations we change one of our classes, and we realize that we need to adapt all its depending classes.

+## When we cannot visualize future requirements

 For instance, imagine designing and implementing a rate limit algorithm to control the number of requests allowed for every endpoint in a [REST API](https://codersite.dev/documenting-rest-api-openapi3/){:target="_blank"}.

 The RateLimit class implements an interceptor - *HandlerInterceptor* - that allows an application to intercept HTTP requests before they reach the service, so we can either let the request go through or block it and send back the status code 429.